 A Resource Room will be available throughout the semester for help in understanding physics concepts and completing homework assignments.
-The room is available from 9am to 5pm, Monday through Friday, to be held online by Resource Room TAs during COVID or in room 312 Thaw Hall during University normal operation.
+The room is available from 9am to 5pm, Monday through Friday in room 312 Thaw Hall during University normal operation.
 Please check the Resource Room schedule.
 In addition, tutoring is available through the Academic Support Center (WPU 311).
-The Fundamental of Physics Student Companion website is another place to look for extra study resources.
+The OpenStax website is another place to look for extra study resources.